jrasmusson/ios-starter-kit/basics/UIRefreshControl/README.md

 # UIRefresh

 This is a control you can attach to any `UIScrollView`, including table views and collection views.
 It gives your users a standard way to refresh their contents.
-When the user drags the top of the scrollable content area downward, the scroll view reveals the refresh control, begings animating its progress indicator, and notifies your app.
+When the user drags the top of the scrollable content area downward, the scroll view reveals the refresh control, begins animating its progress indicator, and notifies your app.
 Use that notification to update your content and dismiss the refresh control

 ![](images/demo2.gif)